enteleform-releases/SublimeText--SlideNav/README.md

 ### Snippets

-* Slide dividers & MediaLinks are generated automatically via hotkey
+* Slide dividers, MediaLinks, & TextLinks are generated automatically via hotkey
 * MediaLinks can be generated with or without path ( use with path to define MediaLink, use without path to launch MediaLink anywhere else in the document )

 ![SnippetDemo](http://i.imgur.com/RUvj93C.gif?1)